Mark-Bing-Wychock/Remarkable-Woman-Sleep-Study/README.md

 ## 📊 Data:

-* The sleep data is collected periodically through Google Forms and from the ZEPP app and stored on Google Sheets.
+* The sleep data is collected periodically from Google Forms and from the ZEPP app and subsequently stored on Google Sheets.
 This data is then cleaned, processed, and transformed and linked to a live Looker Studio dashboard.

 ### <ins>Live Dashboard:</ins>
 [**👉 A Remarkable Woman's Sleep Journey 👈**](https://lookerstudio.google.com/reporting/5f8bfcfc-974b-4822-8266-00d644420626)